Hall algebras and quantum symmetric pairs II: reflection functors: Introduction

 It should be possible (though highly nontrivial) to apply braid group operators to construct PBW bases for $\imath$quantum groups of affine type; cf. \cite{BK17} for the split affine $\mathfrak{sl}_2$ case.

 It will be very useful to construct braid group actions of $\brW$ on the module level.
 This was done for the usual quantum groups by Lusztig \cite{Lus93}.

 There is an inner product on the modified $\imath$quantum group $\dot \U^\imath$ defined in \cite{BW18b}.
-We may ask for the compatibility of the braid group action and the inner product.
+We may ask for the compatibility between the braid group action and the inner product.
 It is well known that similar compatibility holds for quantum groups \cite{Lus93}.

-There are integral forms on modified $\imath$quantum groups $\dot \U^\imath$ \cite{BW18b}.
-It will be interesting to understand the braid group actions on the integral forms and more explicitly on $\imath$divided powers; compare \cite[Part~VI]{Lus93}.
+There are integral forms of modified $\imath$quantum groups $\dot \U^\imath$ \cite{BW18b}.
+It will be interesting to understand the braid group actions on the integral forms and more explicitly on $\imath$divided powers; compare with \cite[Part~VI]{Lus93}.
 Furthermore, it will be important if a PBW approach toward the $\imath$canonical basis for $\dot\U^\imath$ (established first in \cite{BW18b}) can be developed.

 Our $\imath$quiver approach excludes $\Ui$ of type $A_{2r}$ with nontrivial $\btau$ (since in this case $\btau$ does not preserve any orientation on $A_{2r}$).
-It will be of great interest to develop a more flexible and general framework than our $\imath$Hall algebras to cover this missing case.
+It will be of great interest to develop a more flexible and general framework for $\imath$Hall algebras to cover this missing case.

 In \cite{LW19} and this paper, we have set up a framework to study the $\imath$quantum groups $\Ui$ from a Hall algebra approach.
 It will be of great interest to develop this approach fully to cover the $\imath$quantum groups associated to Satake diagrams (with black nodes).
-Then one should extend the construction of reflection functors and braid group actions in this paper to the general setting as well.
+Then one should be able to extend the construction of reflection functors and braid group actions in this paper to the general setting as well.
+Recently Dobson \cite{D19} developed an algebraic approach to the braid group action for $\imath$quantum groups of type AIII/AIV (whose Satake diagram contains black nodes).